 I received my PhD in Physics from Stanford University, advised by Risa Wechsler.
-I also worked with other professors at Stanford including Tom Abel and Leonardo Senatore.
-I collaborate closely with friends from across the bay including Stephen Chen, Joe DeRose, and Martin White.
-I have also done fun science with Arka Banerjee, José Luis Bernal and my better half.
+I also worked with other professors at Stanford including Tom Abel and Leonardo Senatore, as well as with Martin White. across the San Francisco Bay.

 I grew up in the concrete jungle of São Paulo, Brazil, where I attended the Molecular Sciences Program at Universidade de São Paulo.
 My senior thesis in cosmology was supervised by Rogerio Rosenfeld and Fabien Lacasa.